DC Entertainment

-DC Entertainment is an American entertainment company that was founded in September 2009 and was based in Burbank, California.
+DC Entertainment is an American entertainment company that was founded in September 2009 and is based in Burbank, California.
 The company is a subsidiary of Warner Bros.
-Discovery that manages its DC Comics units and characters in other units, as they work with other Warner Bros. units.
-It also delves into those units within their flagship the DC Extended Universe (DCEU).
+Discovery which manages DC Comics characters by working with other units of Warner Bros.
+It also delves into those units within their flagship DC Universe (DCU) franchise since 2025.
 In April 2022, following the merger of parent company WarnerMedia with Discovery, Inc., DC Entertainment was reported to be reorganized into its own vertical unit rather than being handled by other Warner Bros. subsidiaries on its behalf.

 History

 Formation

-In September 9, 2009, Warner Bros. announced that DC Comics would become a subsidiary of DC Entertainment, Inc., with Diane Nelson, President of Warner Premiere, becoming president of the newly formed holding company and DC Comics President and Publisher Paul Levitz moving to the position of Contributing Editor and Overall Consultant there.
+On September 9, 2009, Warner Bros. announced that DC Comics would become a subsidiary of DC Entertainment, Inc., with Diane Nelson, President of Warner Premiere, becoming president of the newly formed holding company and DC Comics President and Publisher Paul Levitz moving to the position of Contributing Editor and Overall Consultant there.
 Warner Bros. and DC Comics have been owned by the same company since.

 On February 18, 2010, DC Entertainment named Jim Lee and Dan DiDio as Co-Publishers of DC Comics, Geoff Johns as Chief Creative Officer, John Rood as EVP (Executive Vice President) of Sales, Marketing and Business Development, and Patrick Caldon as EVP of Finance and Administration.

-Property Expansion
+Property expansion

 In October 2013, DC Entertainment announced that the DC Comics offices were going to move in 2015 from New York City to the headquarters of Warner Bros. in Burbank, California.
 The other units, animation, film, television and portfolio planning, had preceded DC Comics by moving there in 2010.

 DC Entertainment announced its first franchise, the DC Super Hero Girls universe, in April 2015 with multi-platform content, toys and apparel to start appearing in 2016.

 Warner Bros.
 Pictures reorganized in May 2016 to have genre-responsible film executives, thus DC Entertainment franchise films under Warner Bros. were placed under a newly created division, DC Films, created under Warner Bros. executive vice president Jon Berg and DC chief content officer Geoff Johns.
 This was done in the same vein as Marvel Studios in unifying DC-related filmmaking under a single vision and clarifying the greenlighting process.
 Johns also kept his existing role at DC Comics.
 Johns was promoted to DC president and CCO with the addition of his DC Films while still reporting to DCE President Nelson.
 In August 2016, Amit Desai was promoted from senior vice president, marketing & global franchise management to exec vice president, business and marketing strategy, direct-to-consumer and global franchise management.